haturz1/NoMoreHelpButton/about.md

 it disables the help button on default btw
 # Credits
 - TimeStepYT for some of the code (i have permission to borrow some of his code and i can prove it)
+- cyolix for fixing some of my terrible coding
 # fun fact
 the help button is useless and <cr>nobody</c> even uses it that's why this mod was created and also the exit button